Back to jobs

 • Ability to travel up to 30%, including domestic and international travel.

-• 10+ years of experience in patient advocacy or equivalent experience in the pharmaceutical/biotech sector
+• 6+ years of proven experience in patient advocacy within industry or nonprofit settings

 What additional qualifications will make you a stronger candidate?